 Parenthood has two big transitions, when our children arrive and when they leave.
 Mary Dell and I managed the first and, with our older sons, we have faced the second.
-Our youngest children are leaving for college in a year, a moment we have looked forward to and dreaded for almost two decades.
+Our youngest children are now leaving for college, a moment we have looked forward to and dreaded for almost two decades.
 A year ago when we considered this topic we were struck by the real wisdom offered by Marshall P. Duke, Professor at Emory University in this wonderful piece he wrote for The Huffington Post.

 “It is a moment that comes along once in a lifetime.
 Each child only starts college once. …Such moments are rare.
 They have power.
 They give us as parents one-time opportunities to say things to our children that will stick with them not only because of what is said, but because of when it is said.

 Here is what I tell the parents: think of what you want to tell your children when you finally take leave of them and they go off to their dorm and the beginning of their new chapter in life and you set out for the slightly emptier house that you will now live in.
 What thoughts, feelings and advice do you want to stick?
 “Always make your bed!”?
 “Don’t wear your hair that way!”?
 Surely not.
 This is a moment to tell them the big things.
 Things you feel about them as children, as people.
 Wise things.
 Things that have guided you in your life.
 Ways that you hope they will live.
 Ways that you hope they will be.
 Big things.
 Life-level things.”

 Professor Duke suggests a letter, that I did not write, to impart to your now independent child all the important things you want them to know.
 This letter, he reminds us, will not be deleted but kept and the message absorbed.